Hurricane insurance

 Which states have hurricane deductibles?

 Currently, 19 states allow some type of specific deductible on their hurricane insurance policy form that applies to hurricane wind damage.
-State laws influence how high this deductible can be.
+State laws influence how high or low this deductible can be.

 Understanding that hurricane insurance has an additional deductible is important to getting the right policy for your home.
-Higher deductibles can bring down your premium, but that means you’re responsible for more of your losses if you have to file a claim.
+Higher deductibles can bring down your premium, but that means you’re responsible to pay out of pocket for more of your losses if you have a loss.

 Here is a list of the 19 states.
 Note that the District of Columbia also requires an additional deductible on hurricane insurance.